A Survey on Multi-modal Summarization: Overview of Methods

 \subsubsection{ILP-based Models}

 Integer linear programming (ILP) has been used for text summarization in the past \cite{alguliev2010multi,galanis2012extractive}, primarily for extractive summarization. \citet{jangra2020text} has shown that if properly formulated, ILP can also be used to tackle the MMS task.
+More specifically, \citet{jangra2020text} attempt to solve the problem of generating multi-modal summaries from a multi-document multi-modal news dataset by extracting necessary sentences, images and videos.
 They propose a Joint Integer Linear Programming framework that optimizes weighted average of uni-modal salience and cross-modal correspondence.
 The model takes pre-trained joint embedding of sentences and images as input, and performs a shared clustering, generating $k_{txt}$ text clusters and $k_{img}$ image clusters.
 A recommendation-based setting is used to create the most optimal clusters.
 The text cluster centers are chosen to be the extractive text summary, and a multi-modal summary containing text, images and videos is generated at the post-processing step.